 Pic12 Climbing Pelargonium and wall trained peach tree to the right

-Another stunning and very easy to grow plant, suitable for a glasshouse or conservatory wall is the Passion Flower (Passiflora caerulea).
+Another stunning and very easy plant to grow, suitable for a glasshouse or conservatory wall is the Passion Flower (Passiflora caerulea).
 Ours just started to bloom and it must be one of my favourite flowers to take pictures off.
 It has similarities with a sea anemone I think!

 Pic13 The flower of our Passion Flower